IntensiveCoLearning/english/Breeze_EICL1st.md

 caution: is the 连读成 izh

+### 2024.7.4

 dictation9:
-a sattellize who's character the space discovery 20 years ago , is about four over the world ,but nobody know when and where to leave him
+origin: a sattellize who's character the space discovery 20 years ago , is about four over the world ,but nobody know when and where to breath with him
+repeat: a satellize that's carried to space with the shuttle discovery 20 years ago, is about to fall to the earth, but nobody know where to brice hit ;
+final: a satellize that's carreid to space aboard  the shuttle Discovery 20 yeras ago, it about to fall to earth, but nobody konow where the debris will hit;

+caution:
+- debris
+- shuttle
+- satellize

+dictation10:
+origin: it's a lofty probobly impossible go
+repeat: it's a lofty probobly impossible go